 The Confucius Institute headquarters in Beijing and China’s foreign ministry did not immediately respond to a request for comment.

-Florida Sen. Marco Rubio welcomed the university’s decision.
+U.S. Senator Marco Rubio (R-Fla.) welcomed the university’s decision.

 Rubio has been among U.S. lawmakers warning that the Confucius Institute was an effort by China to expand its political influence abroad and had contributed to censorship on U.S. campuses.